WennderSantos/robotsanddinosaurs/README.md

 After that, committing this project to you circleci account/project will start the workflow process.

-## Technical decisions and further improvements
+## Technical decisions

 I decided to use Clojure `atom` to handle the state instead of a database.

 As I am not using a database, I decided to save robots/dinosaurs using its id as a key in a map data structure.
 This gave me the ability to look for a specific robot/dinosaur in constant time.

+The state is a component and I am "injecting" it into the web server handler.

+All the business logic is inside `logic.clj`.

+I decided to use schema validation to validate the data coming through the web api.